 Sometimes, the architecture itself is enough to blow you away.
 Here are some architectural and engineering marvels – new and old – that continue to wow visitors.
 Let’s begin at the Diefenbunker: Canada’s Cold War Museum, near Ottawa, which was built to protect the government from a nuclear attack.
 The Brockville Railway Tunnel is a unique structure in the middle of town, with resources to help you learn more about Canada’s railway history as well as take a pretty cool walk through this brilliant tunnel.
 Heading north, we can stop by the octagonal Thunder Bay Tourist Pagoda – Canada’s oldest continuously operating tourist information bureau.
 The Brampton Fire Services Apparatus and Maintenance Facility is a massive modern structure that provides maintenance for large fire trucks as well as training facilities for firefighters.
 Dundurn Castle in Hamilton is the next stop on the itinerary.
 Take a guided tour of this 1834 villa and learn more about this grand country estate.
 Richmond Hill’s 1935 David Dunlap Observatory allows you to gaze at the stars, albeit virtually right now (don’t forget to download your star gazer map).
 Then we’re off to Waterloo Region where we find the spectacular Shand Dam, opened in 1942 – an architectural feat of engineering.
 Finally, we end the day in Whitby at a site not so much known for what it currently has, but for what it once had.
 Camp X was the site of a Second World War spy training school.
 While no buildings remain today, the site remains an evocative location for this fascinating history.

 Digital Doors Open features many old homes that have taken on new roles.
 Check out some of these magnificent structures for yourself.
 Let’s begin with Oshawa’s Parkwood National Historic Site – a 55-room mansion complete with period rooms and spectacular manicured gardens.
 Next stop is Belleville, where ornate interiors await at the Glanmore National Historic Site.
 Fulford Place in Brockville is an Edwardian mansion that belonged to the wealthy and influential Fulford family.
 Don’t miss the Olmsted gardens.
-Next, we swing down to Southwest Ontario for a tour of Uncle Tom’s Cabin Historic Site, the homestead of Josiah Henson who escaped slavery in the United States.
+Next, we swing down to Southwest Ontario for a tour of the Josiah Henson Museum of African-Canadian History, the homestead of Josiah Henson who escaped slavery in the United States.
 Returning to the Greater Toronto Area, don’t miss Heintzman House in Markham – the home of the grandson of the founder of the Heintzman Piano Company.
 Hillary House in nearby Aurora is a Gothic revival structure that now houses the Koffler Museum of Medicine.
 Brampton packs a double-whammy with two historical homes – the 19th-century Alderlea, which is now a rental venue, and the Georgian-style Historic Bovaird House, which is today a museum.
 Down the road a bit is The Grange, a historical home that is today the home to Heritage Mississauga.
 Discover the scenic beauty surrounding Scotsdale Farm in Halton Hills.
 And, finally, there’s the Auchmar Manor House in Hamilton – a heritage landmark with a storied past.

 Curtains up on Ontario’s heritage!
 Follow this itinerary to see some iconic theatres throughout the province.
 The Elgin and Winter Garden Theatre Centre in downtown Toronto is the last operating double-decker theatre in the world.
 Brampton provides a double-punch of theatrical fun with the Lester B. Pearson Memorial Theatre – a creative hub for performing arts groups – and The Rose, a performing destination for local and world-renowned performers.
 The Regent Theatre in Oshawa has a fascinating past from cinema to live performances to its current use as a lecture hall for Ontario Tech University.
 Of course, no trip around Ontario would be complete with a stop at the Stratford Festival – North America’s largest classical repertory theatre company.
 And Niagara-on-the-Lake’s Shaw Festival celebrates the life and spirit of George Bernard Shaw with an engaging series of videos and thought-provoking resources.
 Break a leg!